If you were to die today, what would the objects you leave behind say about your life — and how would those object sound?

 Meeting with Mallory at his home, Steinke discovered that Mallory was a fantastical inventor and creative mind.
 Mallory’s living room was filled with hacked appliances and invented machines layered with knobs, switches, needle meters, and vintage LEDs.
 To the modern eye, Mallory’s machines were more conceptually artistic than utilitarian.

-Unfortunately, the reason for Mallory’s retirement from the VCR reapir business was that he was dying.
+Unfortunately, the reason for Mallory’s retirement from the VCR repair business was because he was dying.
 Diagnosed with AIDS and having already lost his life-partner, Honey Wells, to the disease five years earlier, Mallory was bitter, poor, and lost when Steinke met him.
 Steinke believes that Mallory, being in the final stages of his life, also suffered from the “frustration that a lot of inventive people feel — a lack of appreciation.”

 “Reverse Plane of Cloudy” pays tribute to Mallory’s unrecognized talent by featuring reinterpretations of his inventions, as created by Steinke.
 These pieces symbolically recreate the only remnant of Mallory’s persona that was left behind when he died — his objects.
-By viewing and hearing these mechanical works, spectators will piece together the story of Ray Mallory’s life, and in the process, the very nature of death and the subconscious.
+In viewing and hearing these mechanical works, spectators will piece together the story of Ray Mallory’s life, and in the process, the very nature of death and the subconscious.

 The operatic narrative of the show is divided between the varying works in a nonlinear fashion, allowing certain elements of the exhibit to be missed or overlooked.
 As the viewer takes in Mallory’s fractured memories and personage, “Reverse Plane of Cloudy” deliberately imparts a feeling of incompleteness and uncertainty to the viewer.